the-road-to-learn-react/the-road-to-react/manuscript/react-modern/imperative.md

 * (C) Third, opt into React's lifecycle with React's useEffect Hook, performing the focus on the input field when the component renders (or its dependencies change).
 * (D) And fourth, since the `ref` is passed to the input field's `ref` attribute, its `current` property gives access to the element.
 Execute its focus programmatically as a side-effect, but only if `isFocused` is set and the `current` property is existent.

 This was an example of how to move from declarative to imperative programming in React.
 It's not always possible to go the declarative way, so the imperative approach can be performed whenever it's necessary.
-However, if you can, you should definetly take the declarative approach.
+However, if you can, you should definitely take the declarative approach.

 ### Exercises: